rust-lang/rust/src/doc/rustc/src/command-line-arguments.md

 and `LINK_NAME` is the name of the actual library that will be linked.

 [link-attribute]: ../reference/items/external-blocks.html#the-link-attribute

+### Linking modifiers: `whole-archive`

+This modifier is only compatible with the `static` linking kind.
+Using any other kind will result in a compiler error.

+`+whole-archive` means that the static library is linked as a whole archive without throwing any object files away.

+This modifier translates to `--whole-archive` for `ld`-like linkers, to `/WHOLEARCHIVE` for `link.exe`, and to `-force_load` for `ld64`.
+The modifier does nothing for linkers that don't support it.

+The default for this modifier is `-whole-archive`. \
+NOTE: The default may currently be different when building dylibs for some targets, but it is not guaranteed.

 <a id="option-crate-type"></a>
 ## `--crate-type`: a list of types of crates for the compiler to emit